-If you find using a templated or guided journal to be too constraining, a blank journal is more than enough for manifesting through journaling.
+If you find using a templated or guided journal to be too constraining, a blank notebook is more than enough to get started with journaling for manifestation.

-Pick a journal with a cover or aesthetic that speaks to you, your goals, and dreams.
+Pick one with a cover or aesthetic that speaks to you, your goals, and your dreams.

-Maybe it’s leather-bound with a compass if you’re dreaming of traveling.
+Maybe it’s leather-bound with a compass if you’re trying to manifest travel and adventure.

-Maybe it’s linen-bound with a romantic ribbon bookmark for those manifesting love.
+Maybe it’s linen-bound with a romantic ribbon bookmark if you want to manifest love.

 You get the idea.

 The above blank journal from Paperage is just an example of what you can find on sites like Amazon.

 Shop around ‘til you find something that speaks to you!
 Here are a few ideas to spark your imagination.